GRG-Professional-Services/GPSL-Web-002/exampleSite/content/english/terms/_index.md

 4\.
 You may not use the Website for any of the following purposes:

-a. in any way which causes, or may cause, damage to the Website or interferes with any other person's use or enjoyment of the Website;
+* in any way which causes, or may cause, damage to the Website or interferes with any other person's use or enjoyment of the Website;

-b. in any way which is harmful, unlawful, illegal, abusive, harassing, threatening or otherwise objectionable or in breach of any applicable law, regulation, governmental order;
+* in any way which is harmful, unlawful, illegal, abusive, harassing, threatening or otherwise objectionable or in breach of any applicable law, regulation, governmental order;

-c. making, transmitting or storing electronic copies of Content protected by copyright without the permission of the owner.
+* making, transmitting or storing electronic copies of Content protected by copyright without the permission of the owner.

 **Privacy Policy**